 - increased body fat

-- decreased muscle and strength
+- decreased muscle strength

 - loss of body hair

-- swelling and tenderness of the breast
+- swelling and tenderness of the breasts

 - sleep disturbances